“There’s something special in your eyes that makes me feel like a child

 *Featured coverage in regional and national publications including Uncut, Relavent, VitaMN, MN City Pages and more!

 *First music video premiered by American Songwriter.
 At least 3 more videos set to be released Q4 2013 & Q1 2014.

 *PopMatters review gave it an 8 out of 10

 *Featured selection on various blogs including Liisten.com, Our Vinyl, Indie Music Reviewer & more

 *Radio/TV coverage including live performances on KARE (MN NBC affiliate), Cities 97 (AAA Clear Channel in Minneapolis), MN Original (Twin Cities Public TV) & featured download on MPR's "The Current"

-*Featured alongside Adele, Mumford & Sons, the Head & the Heart, Ray LaMontagne & more
+*Featured alongside Adele, Mumford & Sons, fun., Phillip Phillips and more

 "You're the Cure" on MN Music 4 Kids